chriswbartley/monoboost/doc/index.rst

 Welcome to monoboost's documentation!
 ====================================

-`Monoboost` is the first instance based classification algorithm that allows for PARTIAL monotonicity (i.e. some NON-monotone features).
+`Monoboost` is the first instance based classification algorithm that allows for *partial* monotonicity (i.e. some *non*-monotone features).
 It uses standard inequality constraints on the monotone features, and novel L1 cones to place sensible constraints on non-monotone features.

 This site documents the package, or refer to the `README file
 <https://github.com/chriswbartley/monoboost/blob/master/README.md>`_ in the Github repository for an even briefer introduction.